 Ever wondered what happens to your dog when you drop him or her off to be spayed or neutered?
 I imagine most people don't give it much thought, so perhaps I'm the only one!
 But with our plan to get Romeo neutered soon (November 2010), it's been on my mind.
 So I decided to find out.

-I teach most of my classes at Deer Creek Animal Hospital in Littleton, Colorado, and this is where I plan to have Romeo neutered.
+I teach classes at Deer Creek Animal Hospital in Littleton, Colorado, and this is where I plan to have Romeo neutered.
 So I asked if I could come in on a day they were doing some neuters to observe.
 Yesterday was that day.

 As much as the surgery itself, I wanted to see what the dogs went through from the time they arrived.
 All dogs had to be dropped off no later than 8 am, so I showed up around 8 and headed back to the surgery prep area.